 Curriculum Overview

-Our academic curriculum is both ambitious and inclusive, offering a broad and balanced foundation.
+Our curriculum is both ambitious and inclusive, offering a broad and balanced foundation.
 It is meticulously planned and thoughtfully sequenced and ensures our students are equipped to become highly effective learners.

 Our character curriculum (ABBEY character) fosters the personal growth and development of students, enabling to them to thrive with us and excel in their future endeavours.
 We want all students to be able to say;